2024

 01

 1. The single MVP pipeline cut out entire customer segments.
-Insurance and repair contractors felt frustrated with the limitation.
+Insurance and repair contractors were stuck.

 2. Stages weren’t customizable.
 Contractors wanted basic functionality like custom naming.